deejaygraham/deejaygraham.github.io/src/content/posts/2025-09-03-microbit-canvas.md

 ## Animation

-The rendering code has now been updated to deal with multiple frames of led data and cycle through them, 1 per second but only to draw the background, flashes, buttons etc. on the first render.
+The rendering code has now been updated to deal with multiple frames of led data and cycle through them, 1 per second but only to draw the background, flashes, buttons etc. on the first render and the LEDs if there is no pipe delimiter and therefore no animation required.

 <canvas id="mb3" width="360" height="282" data-microbit="22222:44444:66666:88888:99999|99999:00000:99999:00000:99999"></canvas>